Department Chair: MAJ Steven Beard

 Students who are members of the National Guard or Army Reserve can participate in the Simultaneous Membership Program (SMP), which provides additional income and the opportunity to serve in a leadership position in the student's unit of choice.

 The Department of Military Science offers many benefits to students.
-In addition to the financial benefits listed below students will experience personal growth through by gaining confidence, improving self-discipline, and building physical and mental toughness.
+In addition to the financial benefits listed below students will experience personal growth by gaining confidence, improving self-discipline, and building physical and mental toughness.
 The ROTC experience gives students a marketable asset: leadership.

 Scholarships-Army ROTC processes scholarship applications throughout the year.
 Scholarships range from two to four years in duration.
-Scholarships cover full tuition & fees, $1200 per year for textbooks & supplies, and a monthly stipend.
+Scholarships cover full tuition and fees, $1200 per year for textbooks & supplies, and a monthly stipend.
 Two and three-year Guaranteed Reserve Forces Duty scholarships are also available.
 These scholarships provide the same benefits but require the student to serve in the US Army Reserve or National Guard after graduation and commissioning.

 Guaranteed Job after Graduation-Upon commissioning, students have a full-time job in the Active Army or part-time job in the National Guard or Army Reserve.
 The military obligation of service is eight years after commissioning (four years Active Army and four years in the reserve component, or up to eight years in the National Guard or Army Reserve).
 The actual obligation is determined at the time of contracting in the advanced course.
 Cadets are selected for specific career fields based on their preference, overall performance, and the needs of the Army.

-Income-Students contracted in the advanced course and contracted scholarship students receive a stipend of $420 per month, for up to ten months of the year.
+Income-Students contracted in the advanced course and contracted scholarship students receive a stipend of $420 per month, for up to nine months of the year.
 Students with prior service, SMP cadets, and members of the National Guard or Army Reserve may be eligible for Montgomery GI Bill (MGIB) benefits, tuition assistance or tuition reimbursement, and an additional $350 per month.

 Program content, benefits, requirements and personnel are subject to change by the U.S. Department of the Army.